irisnet-ai/java-api-client/docs/AiCheckOperationsApi.md

 Check an id document with the AI.

 The response (_CheckResult_ schema) containing only the checkId and possibly ApiNotices is returned immediately after the request.
-The actual body (_CheckResult_ schema) is send to the _callbackUrl_ after the AI has finished processing.
+The actual body (_CheckResult_ schema) is sent to the _callbackUrl_ after the AI has finished processing.

 ### Example
 ```java